-The Suzuki Early Childhood Music curriculum is unique among movement and music classes.
+The Suzuki Early Childhood Education curriculum is unique among movement and music classes.
 The curriculum is based on a mastery of concepts and developing ability.

 Our early childhood music programme helps parents embrace their role as their child’s most significant teachers by helping them observe and celebrate their child’s social, emotional, mental, physical, and musical development.

 - Recognise and mimic a rhythmic sequence of sounds,